Nadim Tuhin

 # Modern browsers ignore this header.
 Use Content-Security-Policy instead.

-These headers form our first line of defense against various attack vectors.
+These headers are the first line of defense against common attack vectors.

 # Prevent directory listing